christafaa/rails-concert-management/NOTES.md

 -add wealth rating and num tickets to all attendees -scope by best rating
 -scope by most tickets
+-scope by is prospect for concert show page

+-remove dup concerts from attendee show page

 -if an attendee has a user, it is a prospect
 -add and remove prospects